Do a business energy audit

 Water-saving taps, shower heads, flow restrictors, temperature controls (instant gas) and timers all help reduce the amount of hot water being used.

-South Australian businesses may be eligible for free or discounted energy efficiency activities as part of the Retailer Energy Productivity Scheme (REPS).
+Your business might be eligible for free or discounted energy efficiency activities through the Retailer Energy Productivity Scheme (REPS).

 Are hot water saving practices encouraged?